bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-31-newsletter.md

   keys) and determine if the block filter contains a payment to their corresponding tweaked key.
-If it does, they download additional block-level data that allows them to learn how much they've received and how to later spend the payment.
+If it does, they download additional block-level data that allows them to learn how much they've received and how to later spend the payment. {% assign timestamp="1:52" %}

 - **Raw taproot descriptors:** Oghenovo Usiwoma [posted][usiwoma descriptors] to Delving Bitcoin about two new proposed [descriptors][topic